camunda/blog.camunda.org/content/post/2019/11/camunda-bpm-7120-released.md

 ### Protection against Malicious Variable Values

-The workflow engine allows the exchange of structured process data from untrusted sources in the form of JSON and XML.
+The Workflow Engine allows the exchange of structured process data from untrusted sources in the form of JSON and XML.

 The deserialization of JSON and XML data from untrusted sources is prone to exploitation.
 When the provided data is malicious, arbitrary code can be executed inside the Java Virtual Machine (JVM).

-Camunda BPM 7.12.0 includes an all-new security mechanism to prevent the workflow engine from deserializing malicious JSON and XML data.
+Camunda BPM 7.12.0 includes an all-new security mechanism to prevent the Workflow Engine from deserializing malicious JSON and XML data.

 By default, common Java types like list or map structures are whitelisted.
-When a malicious JSON or XML variable value with a non-whitelisted Java type is stored, the workflow engine rejects the variable value from being deserialized.
+When a malicious JSON or XML variable value with a non-whitelisted Java type is stored, the Workflow Engine rejects the variable value from being deserialized.
 You can extend the whitelist with your custom Java types.

 You can read more here: